getsolus/solus-site.github.io/content/blog/solus-3-released.md

 In the Settings section of a panel, a multitude of options are exposed, such as:

 - Position of the panel
-- Size of the panal (height for vertical panels, width for horizontal panels)
+- Size of the panel (height for vertical panels, width for horizontal panels)
 - Auto-hide settings (including Intellihide, which is great for Dock mode)
 - Transparency settings (as discussed in the Panels -> Transparency section of this blog post)
 - Shadow (a decorative drop shadow)